 An on-site inspection is almost always necessary to determine, with certainty, whether wetlands are present.
 Other information, such as Ecology Wetland Inventory Maps, National Wetland Inventory Maps, county soil surveys, and aerial photos provide indications of where wetlands may exist.
 However, these might not include all wetlands and might identify areas that were once, but are no longer wetlands.

-Avoid and minimize wetlands impacts
+Avoid and minimize impacts to wetlands

 Characterize wetland functions and values